bjt-user/Linux/terminal.md

 to delete one word (space delimited) backwards:\
 ctrl + w

+to delete the character at cursor position:\
+ctrl + d

+to delete the character in front of the cursor (backspace):\
+ctrl + h

 to yank the text back you just deleted:\
 ctrl + y